outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

       Like modules, *genkernel* does not backup *initramfs* automatically when re-compiling the kernel.
 We are responsible for bakcuping manually, especially when the *genkernel* arguments are different.
    7. Append current kernel to Grub menu.
    8. Although we are on the old kernel, *@module-rebuild* knows how to re-install external kernel modules for the new kernel as long as */usr/src/linux* symlink pointing the new kernel source tree (see *eselect kernel list*).

+      If we are re-compiling the kernel, this is not a requirement.
 7. Linux firmware

    Some drivers require additional firmware to be installed on the system before they work.
 This is often the case for network interfaces, especially wireless network interfaces.